Kaoru Betto

-Kaoru Betto (別当 薫, Bettō Kaoru) was a Nippon Professional Baseball player.
-After playing for the Ōsaka Tigers for two years, Betto played for the Mainichi Orions from 1950 to 1957.
-In his first season with the Orions, Betto won the NPB's first Pacific League MVP Award and helped lead the team to victory in the first Japan Series.
+Kaoru Betto (別当 薫, Bettō Kaoru) was a Nippon Professional Baseball player and manager.
+He made his professional debut as a 28-year old for the Ōsaka Tigers in 1948.
+He played for the team for two seasons.
+Betto achieved his most noted success for the Mainichi Orions from 1950 to 1957.
+In his first season with the Orions, Betto won the first Pacific League MVP Award and helped lead the team to victory in the first Japan Series; he batted .500 and had twelve hits with 3 RBIs during the Series to win the very first Japan Series MVP Award.
+As an outfielder, Betto was named to the Best Nine six straight times from 1948 to 1953.
+After his playing days ended, he became a manager for four different teams, where he had a managerial record of 1,237–1,156.

+Betto was inducted into the Japanese Baseball Hall of Fame in 1988.

 Cultural references

 A T-shirt featuring a cartoon image of Betto was worn by Jeff Bridges' characters in at least three films, including The Fisher King, Cold Feet, and The Big Lebowski.